3961 Hastings Street

 3. Set your rabbit up in a calm part of the house if you plan to host

-Of all three animal types mentioned here, rabbits tend to experience the most stress and mental impact from unfamiliar situations.
+Of all three animal types mentioned here, rabbits tend to experience the most stress and mental impact from unfamiliar situations and noises.
 If you’re planning to host a dinner, party, or another get-together this year, you’ll need to take steps to keep your rabbit feeling safe and happy for the duration.

 Ensure your rabbit has a quiet, calm area with plenty of shaded spots to hide in.
 They should have a bit of room to move around, as well as access to food, water, and their litter box.
 Check in on them often throughout the night to make sure they’re holding up to ensure a happy holiday for all.